Article 50A.

 § 58-50A-90.
 Annual reports; actuarial certifications; quarterly reports.

-(b) In addition to the information called for and furnished in connection with the annual report, if reasonable grounds exist, the Commissioner may request information that summarizes paid and incurred expenses and contributions or premiums received; and may request evidence satisfactory to the Commissioner that the MEWA is actuarially sound.
+(b) In addition to the information submitted in the annual report required in subsection (a) of this section, if reasonable grounds exist, the Commissioner may request information that summarizes paid and incurred expenses and contributions or premiums received; and may request evidence satisfactory to the Commissioner that the MEWA is actuarially sound.
 That information and evidence shall be furnished by the MEWA not later than 30 days after the request, unless the Commissioner, for good cause, grants an extension.

-(2) The rates being charged and to be charged for contracts are actuarially adequate to the end of the period for which rates have been guaranteed;
+(2) The rates being charged and to be charged for contracts are actuarially adequate to the end of the period for which rates have been guaranteed.

 (d) If reasonable grounds exist, the Commissioner may require a MEWA to file quarterly, within 45 days after the end of each of its fiscal quarters, an unaudited financial statement on a form prescribed by the Commissioner, verified by the oath of a member of the board of trustees and an administrative executive appointed by the board, showing its financial condition on the last day of the preceding quarter.

 (e) Any MEWA that fails to file a report as required by this section is subject to G.S.
 58-2-70; and after notice and opportunity for hearing, the Commissioner may suspend the MEWA's authority to enroll new insureds or to do business in this State while the failure continues.
 (1991, c.
 611, s.
 1; 2019-202, s.
-2(g).)
+2(g); 2024-57, s.
+3G.1(b).)

 § 58-50A-95.
 Denial, suspension, or revocation of license.

-(a) The Commissioner shall deny, suspend, or revoke a MEWA's license if the Commissioner finds that the MEWA:
+(a) The Commissioner shall deny, suspend, or revoke the license of any MEWA or any entity administering a MEWA if the Commissioner finds that any of the following apply:

-(5) Is no longer actuarially sound; or
+(5) The MEWA is no longer actuarially sound.

 (c) Whenever the financial condition of the MEWA is such that, if not modified or corrected, its continued operation would result in impairment or insolvency, in addition to any provisions in Article 30 of this Chapter, the Commissioner may order the MEWA to file with the Commissioner and implement a corrective action plan designed to do one or more of the following: